Alumni Award Winners

 As founders and co-chairs of the Vanderbilt-Ingram Cancer Center Young Ambassadors, Jackson and his wife, EB, have helped raise $250,000 and award seven Discovery Grants to innovative cancer researchers.
 Those grants have generated an additional $2.4 million in research funding.
 He also helped increase volunteer and giving participation as president of the Owen Graduate School of Management Alumni Council and served as the fundraising chair for his fifth-year Reunion.

-Evan Mack, B.Mus.
-'03, is the recipient of the Vanderbilt Alumni Association Board of Directors new Young Alumni Professional Achievement Award.
+John “Buddy" Fisher, BA’50, is the recipient of the 2015 Vanderbilt Alumni Association Board of Director’s Alumni Volunteer Award.